ganeti/ganeti/man/gnt-instance.rst

     connected to the said network. ``--no-conflicts-check`` can be used to override this check.
 The special value **pool** causes Ganeti to select an IP from the the network the NIC is or will be connected to.
+    One can pick an externally reserved IP of a network along with ``--no-conflict-check``.
+Note that this IP cannot be assigned to any other instance until it gets released.

 mode
     specifies the connection mode for this NIC: routed, bridged or